amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-database-CRUD-with-scaffold/post.md

 ## The problem

 Suppose you want to create some basic CRUD app.
-You want to quickly and easily generate your views, template and controllers instead of writing all the basic stuff by hand.
+You want to quickly and easily generate your views, templates and controllers instead of writing all the basic stuff by hand.

 ## The solution